-Biodiversity Human well-being

-Improve the status of globally significant Improve the well-being of people living in and

-biodiversity in critical ecosystems within dependent on critical ecosystems within

-hotspots. hotspots.

-Civil society Enabling environment

-Strengthen the capacity of civil society to be Establish the conditions needed for the

-stewards and effective advocates for the conservation of globally significant biodiversity.
+Biodiversity Human well-being Improve the well-being of people living in and dependent on critical ecosystems within hotspots.
+Civil society Enabling environment Strengthen the capacity of civil society to be Establish the conditions needed for the stewards and effective advocates for the conservation of globally significant biodiversity.

-conservation of globally significant

-biodiversity.